 Water isn’t the only way to train our planet’s resources.
 Natural food fueling the buffalo’s diet ensures that we’re not wasting natural resources in facilities intended to process unnatural feed.

-Long story short: If you drink plant-based milk, make it local.
+Long story short: If you drink non-dairy milks, make it local.
 If you’re drinking an animal’s milk, make sure the beast is raised as naturally as possible.
 If the buffalo lives next door, that’s even better.